 Our Goals in Solano County

-- Create a Regional Parks and Open Space District in Solano County by securing support for ballot measures that establish and fund the district.
+- Create a countywide park and open space district in Solano County by securing support for ballot measures that establish and fund the district.

 - Renew Urban Growth Boundaries in Fairfield by 2020 and in Benicia by 2023.